mitchellfagert/stock-analysis/README.md

 #### Code Improvemnt

-I measured the refactored code performance by adding a script that calculates how long the code takes to identify each stock and calculate the **annual return percentage** & **total daily trading volume**.
+I measured the refactored code performance by adding a script that measures how long the code takes to identify each stock based on an inputted year and perform two calculations that provide the **annual return percentage** & **total daily trading volume**.
 Once fully executed, the script outputs the elapsed time in a message box.
 Below are images of the message box displaying the time results.

 ***Original Code Time Results - 2017***